Narvasajl/Book-Library-/README.md

                     pip install -r requirements.txt

 This project is an extension of the local Book Library application.
-Updated with REST API Extension Features

-The system now includes a RESTful API that supports full CRUD operations.

-Added Features:

-- JSON Endpoints: Created Flask @app.route() endpoints that send and receive clean JSON data.
-- Clear URL Parameters: Used <int:book_id> in routes to avoid conflicts and make parameter handling simple and safe.
-- Test Coverage: Added automated tests using pytest with an in-memory SQLite database to ensure all API functions work correctly.
-- OpenAPI 3.0 Support: Included an openapi.yaml file to document API requests, responses, and validation rules.

-Dependencies:

-- Language: Python 3.13+
-- Framework: Flask
-- Database: Flask-SQLAlchemy (SQLite)
-- Frontend: Flask-Bootstrap (Legacy)
-- Testing: pytest, pytest-cov

-This project is an extension of the local Book Library application.
 It is updated with new REST API features and automated testing to make the system stable.

 Added Features: